Vocational Training Programme

 VOCATIONAL TRAINING PROGRAMME

 The Vocational Training Programme, started in 1976, is run for girls from underprivileged families of resettlement colonies and the urban slums of Delhi.
-It operates at 13 centres, empowering over 650 young participants with skills and practical competencies for the job market, every year.
+It operates at 13 centres, empowering over 800 young participants with skills and practical competencies for the job market, every year.
 The programme has seen a steady increase in the number of beneficiaries over the years.
-The courses are accredited by NIOS and JSS, both government certifications, qualifying the girls for government jobs.
+The courses are accredited by the National Skill Development Corporation (NSDC) of the government.

-The courses offered, namely, tailoring, beauty culture, computer graphics and animation, allow girls to work within or near their homes, even after marriage, without requiring large investments.
+The courses offered, namely beauty culture, tailoring, and courses in computers like Using computers, basic animation and graphics, Tally etc, allow girls to work within or near their homes, even after marriage, without requiring large investments.
 The training courses are 6 / 12 months long and the trainees simultaneously undergo sessions in English-speaking, confidence-building, motivation, communication and presentation skills, etiquette and attire, along with legal rights and self-defence.
-Complementing these are sessions of art and craft, especially handicraft and painting.

 Our greatest achievement has been the delay in the average age of marriage of these girls from 16 years to 23 years!
 New confidence and independence inculcates a desire to prove themselves rather than simply submit to marriage from economic compulsion.
 We also observe that a large number of our young girls turn entrepreneurs.
 They start their own beauty parlours and tailoring shops, making them in a small but significant way, masters of their destinies!